clime/clime.github.io/_posts/2018-09-18-starting-your-own-distro.markdown

 Needless to say, so far we have show-cased work with traditional packed sources only (spec + patches + tarballs) and this is how Fedora, CentOS, RHEL, Mageia and other distros work.

-What is quite special about this setup (DistGit+rpkg) is that you can have unpacked sources repos (spec + raw source files) as well and that's thanks to support for this in the rpkg utility.
+What is quite interesting about this setup (DistGit+rpkg) is that you can have unpacked sources repos (spec + raw source files) in DistGit as well and that's thanks to support for this in the rpkg utility.

 Let's take <https://pagure.io/hello_rpkg> project, which is raw sources with spec, and import it to our setup here.